 So, I’m going to take a break from dishing about this dish to tell you about my awesome weekend.
 This past weekend, Roby and I celebrated our one year wedding anniversary.
 On Friday night, he made dinner and honestly, I wasn’t really sure what to expect.
 The last time Roby cooked us dinner, he covered two salmon fillets with an entire pack of bacon.

 This time, dinner was a little more balanced – and insanely delicious.
-Rob made scallops and filet mignon with fresh asparagus and mushrooms.
+Roby made scallops and filet mignon with fresh asparagus and mushrooms.
 He also served salad.
-To top it all off – he made me paleo salad dressing and paleo steak sauce.
+Roby even made the salad dressing and steak sauce from scratch!
 Yep, he’s amazing.

 Okay, back to the Thai meatball curry.
 If you like Thai food, you should really try this dish; it’s different and delicious.
 I think you’ll absolutely love it.Print